leta199/Linear-Regression/README.md

 The project blends hands-on coding with applied quantitative reasoning and real-world financial data analysis.

 The notebook will:
-- Load and clean SEC financial data from the `/data folder`
+- Load and clean SEC financial data from the `/data folder`.
-- Import and train a custom regression model from `/model/LinearRegression.py`
+- Import and train a custom regression model from `/model/LinearRegression.py`.
-- Generate predictions and visualizations
+- Generate predictions and visualizations.
-- Compare results with scikit-learn’s built-in LinearRegression model
+- Compare results with scikit-learn’s built-in LinearRegression model.

 ## HOW IT'S MADE